nicearma/dnui/readme.txt

 The update from the 1.x to the 2.0 is automatic, the only problem is that you will lost the backup folder and all backups made from the version 1.x

-The plugin was fully test it with WordPress 4.3/4.4.1 and PHP 5.4/5.6
+The plugin was fully test it with WordPress 4.3/4.4.1 and PHP 5.3/5.4/5.6

 == Changelog ==

+= Version 2.2.1 =

+* Fix empty array gallery and backup

+= Version 2.2 =

+* Add original to ignore list

+= Version 2.1 =

+* Add draft/revision check
+* Add gallery check (made with javascript)
+* Add wait to the deleteAll button
+* Changes in the Javascript (better performance the first call)

+= Version 2.0.1 =

+* PHP 5.3.x compatibility

 = Version 2.0 =